pBread/conversation-relay-robust-demo/README.md

 Wouldn't it be neat if you could build an app that allowed you to chat with ChatGPT on the phone?

-Twilio gives you a superpower called [Media Streams](https://twilio.com/media-streams).
-Media Streams provides a Websocket connection to both sides of a phone call.
-You can get audio streamed to you, process it, and send audio back.

-This app serves as a demo exploring two services:

-- [OpenAI](https://openai.com) for GPT prompt completion

-These service combine to create a voice application that is remarkably better at transcribing, understanding, and speaking than traditional IVR systems.

-Features:

-- 🏁 Returns responses with low latency, typically 1 second by utilizing streaming.
-- ❗️ Allows the user to interrupt the GPT assistant and ask a different question.
-- 📔 Maintains chat history with GPT.
-- 🛠️ Allows the GPT to call external tools.

 ## Setting up for Development

 ### Prerequisites